boegel/easybuild-wiki/FAQ.md

 Yes, if you create an easyconfig file with no sources and only dependencies.
 You could ofcourse also just create the module file yourself.

-This way
-* a build will fail without the os dependency available.
-* you can later override default tcsh with a custom build one when in need
-* reduce dependencies on OS repositories and distro specific mechanisms
-* actually report problems when there are exact version dependencies (otherwise a default yum/repo update can break a working HPC application).

 ### Easybuild complains about an OS dependency, yet I am certain it is installed

 Currently easybuild's support for OS dependencies is lacking.
 It will try to